RaziFalah/agriculture-project/README.md

 <h1>Features</h1>
 <h4>Water supplying:</h4>
-In this feature there will be a connected water supply tube to every plant in the system, the water will be supplied depending on Whether the ground is dry or not.<br>There will be a wiether check using an API  when the day is rainy the water supplying will be skipped.
+In this feature there will be a connected water supply tube to every plant in the system, the water will be supplied depending on Whether the ground is dry or not.<br>There will be a weather check using an API  when the day is rainy the water supplying will be skipped.
 <h4>Humidity monitoring</h4>
 The system will counduct humidity check only if the Humidity level is unacceptable there will be a warning to the web interface and also a sonic warning.
 (Humidity checks will be virtual and powered by OpenWeather API).
 <h4>Temperature monitoring</h4>